Solid Temperature Model¶

 where

-- order the model order
+- order is the polynomial order of the discretization

 Materials¶